Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO

-It turns out that, given $\Omega$ and $\eta,$ the indicators $\delta_{k,k'}$ are conditionally independent Bernoulli random variables whose means are easy to evaluate, making it simple to compute a closed form expression for the surrogate objective $F^{(t)}.$ Unfortunately, maximizing $F^{(t)}$ is still difficult.
-Consequently, similar to \citet{Deshpande2019}, we carry out two conditional maximizations, first optimizing with respect to $(\Psi,\theta)$ while holding $(\Omega,\eta)$ fixed, and then optimizing with respect to $(\Omega,\eta)$ while holding $(\Psi,\theta)$ fixed.
+Given $\Omega$ and $\eta,$ the indicators $\delta_{k,k'}$ are conditionally independent, making it simple to derive a closed form expression for the surrogate objective $F^{(t)}.$ Unfortunately, maximizing $F^{(t)}$ is still difficult.
+Consequently, we carry out two conditional maximizations, first optimizing with respect to $(\Psi,\theta)$ while holding $(\Omega,\eta)$ fixed, and then optimizing with respect to $(\Omega,\eta)$ while holding $(\Psi,\theta)$ fixed.
 That is, in the second step of each iteration of our algorithm, we set

 In summary, we propose finding the MAP estimate of $(\Psi, \theta, \Omega, \eta)$ using an Expectation Conditional Maximization \citep[ECM;][]{MengRubin1993_ecm} algorithm.